outpaddling/Lang-speed/README.md

 We achieve this by implementing the same simple, CPU-bound algorithm in each language and running each implementation on the same computer.

-Data from this project is updated periodically and published in the [Research Computing User's Guide](http://acadix.biz/publications.php).
+Data from this project are updated periodically and published in the [Research Computing User's Guide](http://acadix.biz/publications.php).

 Selection sort was chosen for its easy implementation and high